Updated - Mar 16th, 2023

 What is a pre-existing condition and why are they excluded?

 Because they pre-date the start of your pet insurance plan coverage, pre-existing conditions are not covered by most pet insurance plans.
-However, with some plans like Pumpkin plans, an injury or illness will no longer be considered pre‑existing if it’s curable, was cured, and has been free of treatment & symptoms for 180 days – except knee & ligament conditions.
+However, with some plans (like Pumpkin plans!) an injury or illness will no longer be considered pre‑existing if it’s curable, was cured, and has been free of treatment & symptoms for 180 days – except knee & ligament conditions.
 If a knee or ligament condition occurs before the coverage starts or during a waiting period, any future ones won’t be covered.

 How do I choose the best pet insurance for my pet?

-We’d love to say there’s an easy answer, but there are so many choices available to you that it can make choosing one plan quite hard.
+We’d love to say there’s an easy answer, but there are many choices available to you so it can make choosing one plan quite hard.
 Each pet insurance plan has different coverage, so before you enroll in one, delve deep into those pet insurance policies.
 Pet insurance providers’ websites and sample policy documents are a great place to start.

 It’s always a good idea to get pet insurance quotes and read pet insurance reviews before signing any up for a plan.
 Pets can be sneaky – but your pet insurance shouldn’t be!
 By carefully comparing different providers, you can find the best pet insurance coverage for you and your pet.